30mhz/resin-utils/README.md

 To stop this toggle the `rolling updates` to `false` with `Switch rolling updates` and current states of rolling update can be checked with `Check application settings`

 ### Step 2: Fix build version
-Make shure that all devices have a (or current) build fixed in there registers.
+Make sure that all devices have a (or current) build fixed in there registers.
 Default is `None`.
 This can be done by running `Update an entire application (One by one)` with a version until all have a value set.

 ### Step 3: Set a base commit